 - Rules and principles for Limb 1 Reimbursable Costs are defined in detail under the PAA, with the overriding principle being reimbursement of costs specifically incurred for the alliance work (i.e. costs which would not have been incurred if the NOP had not won the contract).
-This includes reimbursement of costs associated with mistakes and rework (noting that sharing of cost under/overruns under Limb 3 motivates each NOP to minimize wasted effort and rework). - Limb 1 does not include any recovery of corporate overheads or profit. - In the lead-up to establishing the alliance the Owner appoints a third-party Financial Auditor (FA) to conduct 'Establishment Audits' on prospective NOPs to resolve any ambiguity associated with Limb 1 recovery and prepare for reimbursement of payment claims with minimal fuss.
+This includes reimbursement of costs associated with mistakes and rework (noting that sharing of cost under/overruns under Limb 3 motivates each NOP to minimize wasted effort and rework). - Limb 1 does not include any recovery of corporate overheads or profit.
+This means Limb 1 reimbursement 'goes in one pocket and out of the other' the NOP is financially disinterested in Limb 1 per se.